 The Accelerate Communication Excellence (ACE) program is an online platform designed to develop the professional communication competence of first-year students ahead of their first clinical placement.
-This program is open to all first-year Faculty of Health Sciences undergraduate and graduate entry master's students.
+This program is open to all first-year Sydney School of Health Sciences undergraduate and graduate entry master's students.

-The Cadigal program assists students with entry into university and offers academic and social support from admission through to graduation – including pastoral care, advocacy support, mentors and tutorial assistance.
+The Gadigal Program assists students with entry into university and offers academic and social support from admission through to graduation – including pastoral care, advocacy support, mentors and tutorial assistance.

 This program is offered to Aboriginal and Torres Strait Islander school leavers or mature-age applicants who are over 21 years.